 Shares are the units into which the absolute share capital of a firm is split into or divided into.
-Therefore, share is a fractional portion of the share capital and comprises the ground of ownership interest in a company.
+Therefore, the share is a fractional portion of the share capital and comprises the ground of ownership interest in a company.
 The persons who contribute money through shares are called shareholders.

-The amount of authorised capital, together with the number of shares in which it is splitted, is mentioned in the Memorandum of Association but the divisions of shares in which the enterprise’s capital is to be splitted, along with their specific obligations and rights, are recommended by the Articles of Association of the company.
+The amount of authorised capital, together with the number of shares in which it is split is mentioned in the Memorandum of Association but the divisions of shares in which the enterprise’s capital is to be split along with their specific obligations and rights, are recommended by the Articles of Association of the company.
 As per The Companies Act, an enterprise can issue 2 types of shares :

 - Preference shares

 Preference shares, more commonly known as preferred stock, are shares of an enterprise’s stock with dividends that are paid out to the members before equity shares dividends are circulated.
 If the enterprise enters insolvency, the members with preferred stock are designated to be paid from company assets.
 Most of the preference shares have a fixed dividend, while normally do not.
 Preferred stock shareholders do not possess any voting rights, but equity shareholders typically do.

 - Preference shares are a long-term source of finance